CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 1. Close the Cloud Shell panel if desired.

 ### Task 4: Prepare sales data in SAP

+In this task, you will create a sales view in SAP, expose it as an OData service, and enable consumption by external services.
+The process includes connecting to your SAP instance via the SAP Cloud Appliance Library, using SAP Development Tools for Eclipse to define and activate the sales view, and configuring the OData service in SAP GUI.

 This task demonstrates creating a sales view in SAP and exposing it as an OData service for consumption by external services.